Reciprocal versus Parasocial Relationships in Online Social Networks: Related Work

-The classical link prediction problem aims to identify links that are missing in the current social network snapshot but are possible to appear in the near future~\cite{Liben-Nowell03,Gong11}.
-Reciprocity prediction and link prediction differ in several important aspects.
-First, previous work~\cite{Cheng11} has shown that features working well for link prediction are not the most effective ones for reciprocity prediction.
-Second, in the setting of reciprocity prediction, a parasocial edge $(u, v)$ already exists between $u$ and $v$, from which we can extract features (e.g., edge age).
+The link prediction problem aims to identify links that are missing in the current network snapshot but are possible to appear in the near future~\cite{Liben-Nowell03,Gong11,Sarkar12,Sarkar11,Hasan06}. reciprocal edge prediction and link prediction differ in several important aspects.
+First, previous work~\cite{Cheng11} has shown that features working well for link prediction are not the most effective ones for reciprocal edge prediction.
+Second, in the setting of reciprocal edge prediction, a parasocial edge already exists between two nodes, from which we can extract features (e.g., edge age).
+Third, they have very different domains.
+Specifically, the domain of the link prediction problem includes all non-existing links in the network, which is huge.
+However, the domain of the reciprocal edge prediction problem consists of the parasocial links, which is much smaller.
+The domain sizes have significant impact on the efficiency of the corresponding algorithms.

 The link sign prediction~\cite{Leskovec10} classifies social relationships to be either positive (e.g., friendship) or negative (e.g., opposition or antagonism).
-This forms interesting contrasts with reciprocity prediction in the sense that reciprocal and parasocial links can easily exhibit either type of sign.
+This forms interesting contrasts with reciprocal edge prediction in the sense that reciprocal and parasocial links can easily exhibit either type of sign.

-The link type prediction~\cite{Tang11,Wang10-01} assigns relationship categories (e.g., advisor-advisee, classmate) to a pair of users.
-This problem implicitly treats the relationships between people as symmetric, i.e., $(u, v)$ and $(v, u)$ should belong to the same category, which makes it fundamentally different from reciprocity prediction.